marcusgreen/moodle-qtype_gapfill/README.txt

 Version 1.2 will colour duplicate answers yellow when discard duplicates mode is used (see help) Version 1.3 toggle regex for plain string compare.
-Useful for maths, html and programming language questions Version 1.4 added support for touch devices such as Apple iOS phones and tablets (iPhone/iPad) and Android devices
+Useful for maths, html and programming language questions Version 1.4 added support for touch devices such as Apple iOS phones and tablets (iPhone/iPad) and Android devices Version 1.5 added support for !! as blank fields that can be ignored